101 Solo Female Travel Tips (That Aren’t Lame)

 Use a travel-friendly bank account

 When I travelled for an entire year from 2015-16, it was before cards like Monzo.
-I should have done my research better but I took my regular bank card from home and during the course of the year incurred £500 in fees.
+I should have done my research better but I took my regular bank card from home and incurred £500 in fees.
 My god!
 I could have travelled for an extra month.

-• Revolut – free cash withdrawals abroad.
-Take out £200 a month for free and pay 2% interest on anything above that.
-The card costs £5.
-This account also lets you hold different currencies.
+• Revolut (for various nationalities) – withdraw £200 a month without fees and pay 2% interest on anything above that.
+This account lets you hold multiple currencies.

 Ipoh Malaysia